 Emergency Notification System: Cornell’s mass emergency notification system is used to alert you when there is a significant emergency or a dangerous situation involving an immediate threat to the health or safety of the university community.

 Gorge Safety: Swimming in the gorges is prohibited by Chapter 250 of the City of Ithaca code, Peace and Good Order.
-Please read The Gorges of Cornell, Path and Safety Information.
+Please read the Gorge Trail Map and Safety Information brochure.
 This brochure provides a path guide and advice for safety precautions while visiting the gorges.